“Can my rights to firearms be restored after a conviction for a misdemeanor crime of domestic violence?”

-A federal court decision has rendered a typical 609A Minnesota Expungement Order a potentially ineffective way to restore gun rights.
+A federal court decision has rendered a typical 609A Minnesota Expungement Order an ineffective way to restore gun rights.

 “While this interpretation only addresses the term “expunge,” given our determination that Congress intended the two terms to have equivalent meanings, we find that this interpretation offers persuasive support in favor of our conclusion that § 921(a)(33)(B)(ii) requires the complete removal of all effects of a prior conviction to constitute either an expungement or a set aside.”

 Wyoming Ex Rel.
 Crank v.
 United States, 539 F.3d 1236 (10th Cir.
 2008) (holding “expunge” and “set aside” interpreted to have equivalent meanings under 18 U.S. Code § 921 (a) (33) (B) (ii))